 Casco Viejo is a World Heritage Site which preserves the beautiful buildings of the “Old Quarter” and it is one of the top tourist attractions in Panama City.
-This Casco Viejo Purple Guide provides a self-guided walking tour of Casco Viejo in Panama City.
+This Casco Viejo Purple Travel Guide provides a self-guided walking tour of Casco Viejo in Panama City.

 Casco Viejo is best explored on a self-guided walking tour.
 Parking is difficult to find and you can start the self-guided walking tour at any point.

 Two years after the original Panama City settlement, Panama Viejo, burned down and was abandoned, it was resettled at what is now Casco Viejo (also called Casco Antiguo or San Felipe).

 On this plaza on November 3, 1903, Panama declared its independence from Colombia.

 Bordering the plaza to the west is Catedral Metropolitana (Metropolitan Cathedral) or “Cathedral Basilica of Santa María la Antigua” with its grey ashlar-stone facade and white neoclassical bell towers on either side.
 It is the episcopal see of the Archdiocese of Panama.

 Construction started in 1688 and it was finally consecrated in 1796.
 Go inside to take a look at the stained glass windows, the rest of the interior is very plain.

 Bordering the plaza to the south is Museo del Canal Interoceánico.
 This neoclassical building was originally built as the Gran Hotel in 1875.
 The French converted it into the Canal Headquarters in 1881 and later it was used as offices for the US Canal Commission.
 In 1997, it was refurbished and reopened as the Canal Museum, which is considered to be one of the best museums in Panama City.
 Few of the exhibits on the first floor have English translations, but everything on the 2nd floor is in Spanish.
 It is said that bilingual tours are available.